AppetizerProvencal RecipesTaste

 Instructions

 • Buy a package of duck tenders from your butcher or meat department.
-If you are in France, buy a package of Aiguillettes de Canard du Sud-Ouest – each package has 9-11 tenders.
-If tenders are unavailable, buy a large duck breast and cut strips that measure approximately 1.5 inches by 7 inches (or whatever the length of the breast).
+If you are in France, buy a package of Aiguillettes de Canard du Sud-Ouest (each package has 9-11 tenders).
+If tenders are unavailable, buy a large duck breast and cut strips that measure approximately 1.5 inches by 7 inches (or whatever the breast length).

-• Trim sinews and any excess fat from the meat.
-Thread each tender with on a wooden skewer.
+• Trim the sinews and excess fat from the meat.
+Thread each tender on a wooden skewer.
 Sprinkle with salt and pepper.

 • Melt butter in a large sauté pan.
 Place skewers in pan and sear for 2 minutes per side or until duck turns slightly golden; the meat towards the center of skewers should remain dark pink.